Seren1tye/LIXESTYLE-MERCHANDISE/Video Presentation.md

 4. Yuven have started and completed his part.
 (26th September)
 5. Jin has Completed his part for the video.
 (27th September)
+6. Anantha has completed his part for the video.
+(27th Sepptember)
-6. Other group members have started explaning their part.
+7. Other group members have started explaning their part.
 (27th September)